Honestly, ferns really are a terrarium lovers best friend.

 Small Ferns for Terrariums

-Some of our favourite houseplant ferns actually have smaller cultivars that we can take advantage of, and there are a handful of naturally small ferns that are truly tiny.
+Thankfully, some of our favorite houseplant ferns have smaller cultivars that we can take advantage of, and a handful of naturally small ferns fit the bill, too.

-- Nephrolepis cordifolia ‘Duffii’ (Lemon Button Fern) – See on Etsy
+- Nephrolepis cordifolia ‘Duffii’ (Lemon Button Fern) – Shop on Etsy.

-- Pellaea rotundifolia (Button Fern) – See on Etsy
+- Pellaea rotundifolia (Button Fern) – Shop on Etsy.

-- Nephrolepis exaltata ‘Fluffy Ruffles’ (Dwarf Boston Fern) – See on Etsy
+- Nephrolepis exaltata ‘Fluffy Ruffles’ (Dwarf Boston Fern) – Shop on Etsy.

-As in, won’t grow larger than a couple of inches kind of tiny.
+As in, it won’t grow larger than a couple of inches, kind of tiny.

-If you’re building a mini terrarium or just want to add some delicate texture to your ground cover, these ferns could be a good choice for you.
+If you’re building a mini terrarium or just want to add some delicate texture to your ground cover or hardscape, these ferns could be a good choice.

 - Bolbitis heteroclita ‘Difformis‘ (Mini Asian Water Fern).